Diseases and conditionsFEATUREDKidney & Urinary tract

 How can you know if your kidneys are OK?

 Blood Tests.
-Because your kidneys remove waste, toxins, and extra fluid from the blood, so a blood test to check your kidney function.
-The blood tests will show how well your kidneys are doing their job and how quickly the waste is being removed.
+Your kidneys remove waste, toxins, and extra fluid from the blood.
+Therefore, a blood test is used to check your kidney function.
+The blood tests will show how well your kidneys are functioning.
+They will also show how quickly the waste is being removed.
 Blood urea and serum creatinine are commonly requested to check the kidneys.

 How does kidney pain feel like?